rachitmishra/learning-python/2_1_functions.md

 ## Functions

-Function are the basic building blocks of code which do a specific operation on a set of arguments.
+# Function are the basic building blocks of code which do a specific operation on a set of arguments.
-They can be defined
+# They can be defined asM

 ```python
 def my_function(a, b):